“Imagination is more important than knowledge. " Albert Einstein

 Could you be surprised at new solutions that seem to come from nowhere?

-The right thought experiment is an exquisite tool for generating new possibilities.
+The right thought experiment is an exquisite tool for generating new possibilities and thought leadership.
 This post aims to set the stage for such a mental journey by sharing an overview of six suitable thoughts experiments.

 The Stanford Encyclopedia says, " The primary philosophical challenge of thought experiments is simple: How can we learn about reality ... just by thinking?"
 These thought experiments are intended to expand one's reality by accessing hidden human reserves, untapped possibilities outside the boundaries of what we normally think we can do.
 Breaking the chains of mental habits can unveil hidden resources and spur one to accomplish at higher levels.